 Financial Impact Of A Costs Order

-A costs order is a court judgement enforceable under the Fines Act 1996 (NSW).
-If you’re ordered to pay the other party’s costs (which may be a large amount) and you can’t pay or reach an agreement with the other party, they can start bankruptcy proceedings against you.
-If bankruptcy proceedings are started against you then any assets that you have could be liquidated to pay the debt and there could be other consequences.
+A costs order is an enforceable court judgement.
+If you’re ordered to pay the other party’s costs and you can’t pay or reach an agreement with the other party, they can start bankruptcy proceedings against you.
+If bankruptcy proceedings are started against you, any assets you have could be liquidated to pay the debt and there could be other consequences.

-If you require any information on costs orders or any other legal matter, call us on 1300 038 223 or send us an email.
+If you require any information on costs orders or any other legal matter, contact Armstrong Legal.

 WHERE TO NEXT?